-- (3) In addition to the requirements of RCW 42.17A.755, the commission may consider the nature of the violation and any relevant circumstances, including the following factors: - (a) The respondent's compliance history, including whether the noncompliance was isolated or limited in nature, indicative of systematic or ongoing problems, or part of a pattern of violations by the respondent, or in the case of a political committee or other entity, part of a pattern of violations by the respondent's officers, staff, principal decision makers, consultants, or sponsoring organization; - (b) The impact on the public, including whether the noncompliance deprived the public of timely or accurate information during a timesensitive period, or otherwise had a significant or material impact on the public; - (c) Sophistication of respondent or the financing, staffing, or size of the respondent's campaign or organization; - (d) Amount of financial activity by the respondent during the statement period or election cycle; - (e) Whether the noncompliance resulted from a knowing or intentional effort to conceal, deceive or mislead, or violate the law or rule, or from collusive behavior; - (f) Whether the late or unreported activity was significant in amount or duration under the circumstances, including in proportion to the total amount of expenditures by the respondent in the campaign or statement period; - (g) Whether the respondent or any person, including an entity or organization, benefited politically or economically from the noncompliance; - (h) Personal emergency or illness of the respondent or member of his or her immediate family; - (i) Other emergencies such as fire, flood, or utility failure preventing filing; - (j) (( $\frac{\text{Commission}}{\text{commission}}$ )) $\frac{\text{PDC}}{\text{DC}}$ staff or equipment error, including technical problems at the (( $\frac{\text{agency}}{\text{commission}}$ )) $\frac{\text{PDC}}{\text{preventing}}$ or delaying electronic filing; - (k) The respondent's demonstrated good-faith uncertainty concerning staff guidance or instructions; - (1) Corrective action or other remedial measures initiated by respondent prior to enforcement action, or promptly taken when noncompliance brought to respondent's attention (e.g., filing missing reports, amending incomplete or inaccurate reports, returning prohibited or overlimit contributions); - (m) Whether the respondent is a first-time filer; - (n) Good faith efforts to comply, including consultation with ((commission)) PDC staff prior to initiation of enforcement action and cooperation with ((commission)) PDC staff during enforcement action, and a demonstrated wish to acknowledge and take responsibility for the violation; - (o) Penalties imposed in factually similar cases; and - (p) Other factors relevant to a particular case. - (4) The commission((, and the presiding officer in brief adjudicative proceedings,)) may consider the factors in subsections (1) through (3) of this section in determining whether to suspend a portion or all of a penalty upon identified conditions, and whether to accept, reject, or modify a stipulated penalty amount recommended by the parties.
+- (3) In addition to the requirements of RCW 42.17A.755, the commission may consider the nature of the violation and any relevant circumstances, including the following factors: - (a) The respondent's compliance history, including whether the noncompliance was isolated or limited in nature, indicative of systematic or ongoing problems, or part of a pattern of violations by the respondent, or in the case of a political committee or other entity, part of a pattern of violations by the respondent's officers, staff, principal decision makers, consultants, or sponsoring organization; - (b) The impact on the public, including whether the noncompliance deprived the public of timely or accurate information during a time-sensitive period, or otherwise had a significant or material impact on the public; - (c) Sophistication of respondent or the financing, staffing, or size of the respondent's campaign or organization; - (d) Amount of financial activity by the respondent during the statement period or election cycle; - (e) Whether the noncompliance resulted from a knowing or intentional effort to conceal, deceive or mislead, or violate the law or rule, or from collusive behavior; - (f) Whether the late or unreported activity was significant in amount or duration under the circumstances, including in proportion to the total amount of expenditures by the respondent in the campaign or statement period;

+- (g) Whether the respondent or any person, including an entity or organization, benefited politically or economically from the noncompliance; - (h) Personal emergency or illness of the respondent or member of his or her immediate family; - (i) Other emergencies such as fire, flood, or utility failure preventing filing; - (j) Commission staff or equipment error, including technical problems at the agency preventing or delaying electronic filing; - (k) The respondent's demonstrated good-faith uncertainty concerning staff guidance or instructions; - (I) Corrective action or other remedial measures initiated by respondent prior to enforcement action, or promptly taken when noncompliance brought to respondent's attention (e.g., filing missing reports, amending incomplete or inaccurate reports, returning prohibited or overlimit contributions); - (m) Whether the respondent is a first-time filer; - (n) Good faith efforts to comply, including consultation with commission staff prior to initiation of enforcement action and cooperation with commission staff during enforcement action, and a demonstrated wish to acknowledge and take responsibility for the violation; - (o) Penalties imposed in factually similar cases; and - (p) Other factors relevant to a particular case. - (4) The commission, and the presiding officer in brief adjudicative proceedings, may consider the factors in subsections (1) through (3) of this section in determining whether to suspend a portion or all of a penalty upon identified conditions, and whether to accept, reject, or modify a stipulated penalty amount recommended by the parties.

-(5) ((The presiding officer in brief adjudicative proceedings may consider whether any of the factors in subsections (1) through (3) of this section are factors that warrant directing a case to the full commission.))
-Notwithstanding the above schedule, the commission may assess a penalty of up to ten thousand dollars per violation pursuant to RCW 42.17A.755, based on the aggravating factors set forth in subsections (1) through (3) of this section.
+(5) The presiding officer in brief adjudicative proceedings may consider whether any of the factors in subsections (1) through (3) of this section are factors that warrant directing a case to the full commission.
+Notwithstanding the above schedule, the commission may assess a penalty of up to \$10,000 per violation pursuant to RCW 42.17A.755(3), based on the aggravating factors set forth in subsection (1) through (3).